Technology

 - Heat pumps can save you more on your heating bills if you're replacing an electric, oil, LPG or coal system, rather than gas.

-- A well-insulated house is essential - otherwise the heat the pump is generating escapes more easily.
+- A well-insulated home is essential - otherwise the heat the pump is generating escapes more easily.

 - Once in place, the heat pump should require little maintenance.